PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 - Disposability - The objective should be a robust and resilient system with fast startup and graceful shutdown
 - Dev/prod parity - The development, staging, production and every other environment should be as similar as possible
 - Logs - Applications should produce logs as event streams
-- Admin processes - Admin tasks should be packaged alongside the application to ensure that it is run with the same environment [@Wiggins]
+- Admin processes - Admin tasks should be packaged alongside the application to ensure that it is run with the same environment

 Following these guidelines, stable and performant Microservices can be built.
 In the last years, some technologies have emerged as particularly suitable for developing such services.

-### Container - Docker
+### Container

 Such a technology is containerization of applications.
+Following techterms.com, a container is defined as follows: [@Techterms.com]

+\begin{definition}
+A container is a software package that contains everything the software needs to run.
+This includes the executable program as well as system tools, libraries, and settings.
+Containers are not installed like traditional software programs, which allows them to be isolated from the other software and the operating system itself.
+\end{definition}

 For this an open standard - Open Container Initiative - has been developed, which is implemented by most leaders of the container industry.
 This technology can be understood as a package for the isolation of application within a closed environment, which provides everything the application needs.
 It is comparable to a \acs{VM} (\acl{VM}), but much more light-weighted. [@Jerry2015] This enables a light deployment without unnecessary services or applications running in the background, which leads to a very performant execution.

-One container engine technology is Docker.
-In figure \ref{fig:docker_vm} the differences between a \acs{VM} and Docker can be seen.
+Exemplary container engine technologies are Docker or OpenShift Container Platform.
+In figure \ref{fig:docker_vm} the differences between such container engines and a VM can be seen.

-On the left side, the infrastructure of a VM can be seen, on the right side, the infrastructure of a Docker container.
+On the left side of that figure, the infrastructure of a VM can be seen, on the right side, the infrastructure of container engines.
 Both need the infrastructure of a physical device and its host operating system.
-On top of a VM on this Host Operating System, there is a Hypervisor, and on this Hypervisor several Guest OS can be running.
-On those again, the apps itself can be executed, and the necessary libraries and binaries are running in the background.
+If using a VM, there is a Hypervisor on top of the Host Operating System.
+On this Hypervisor several Guest OS can be running.
+Some resources are assigned to every single VM.
+The Guest OSs on the VMs can then be used as usual systems and libraries and applications can be started and hosted on this OS.
+For this only the assigned resources can be used.

-![Comparison between Docker and VM[@Mikesir87]](images/chapter2/docker_vm.png){ width=500px #fig:docker_vm}
+![Comparison between container and a VM[@Twistlock]](images/chapter2/docker_vm.png){ width=500px #fig:docker_vm}

-In case of a docker container, those binaries and libraries are directly running inside of a container on the operating system.
-There is no need for a hypervisor or a complete version of a Guest OS.
-This approach also enables the app to be running on top of that.
-The containers are isolated from each other in different namespaces and own network stacks.
-This means that processes running within a container cannot see or interact with processes of other containers, and they do not get privileged access to sockets or interfaces of other containers. [@DockerDocumentation]

-Additionally, a Docker Daemon is running in another process.
-The Docker Daemon has three main tasks - listening and processing API requests from the Docker client to run Docker commands, managing Docker objects (images, containers, volumes, and networks) and parsing Dockerfiles for building Docker images. [@Lipke2017]
+In case of container engines, on top of the Host Operating System there is the container engine itself running on top of the Operating system.
+The task of those engines is listining and processing API requests from the client, managing objects like the containers or volumes and building the images.

+The containers are running on top of the OS as well and are coordinated by the container engine.
+The difference is, that the containers are sharing the resources of the OS.
+Every container runs every necessary binary and library.
+Every single one has an own layer, so that they can be shared.
+The apps to be executed are then running inside of those containers.
+For this the containers are able to directly access the resources of the Host Operating System. [@DockerDocumentation] [@Lipke2017]

 With this technology, several of the 12 factors described above are fulfilled.
 One factor is the explicitly declared and isolated dependency management.
-Within the Dockerfile, every dependency needs to be explicitly declared to fulfill all the requirements of the application. [@NoahZoschke]
+Within the files, with which the containers are defined, every dependency needs to be explicitly declared to fulfill all the requirements of the application. [@NoahZoschke]

-Also, Docker containers cannot communicate with each other directly but need to communicate externally over with backing services over the network [@NoahZoschke]
+For security reasons containers are strictly seperated cannot communicate with each other directly but need to communicate externally over with backing services over the network [@NoahZoschke]

-Additionally, Docker containers are executed as stateless processes with ephemeral storage only.  [@NoahZoschke]
+Additionally, containers are executed as stateless processes with ephemeral storage only.  [@NoahZoschke]

 The development and production parity is given because containers standardize the way of delivering applications as well as its dependencies. [@NoahZoschke]

-Even admin processes can be run as one-off processes inside the Docker container through jumping inside the container and executing all necessary commands.
+Even admin processes can be run as one-off processes inside the container engine through jumping inside the container and executing all necessary commands.

 Still, in a local environment, not each of the 12 factors is fulfilled.
 Instead, an enabler is needed, which scalable and failure safe way to deploy those containers.

 ### Kubernetes as an enabler

 Kubernetes can serve as such an enabler.
 Kubernetes was originally developed by Google and evolved out of Project Borg.
-Borg is a cluster management system, that schedules, starts and monitors applications within a cluster. [@43438] Kubernetes has been built based on knowledge and experiences with Borg and has been open sourced in 2014. [@Lardinois] Kubernetes has been designed to host Microservices as Docker containers and ensures in its design all of the 12 factors to be met.
+Borg is a cluster management system, that schedules, starts and monitors applications within a cluster. [@43438] Kubernetes has been built based on knowledge and experiences with Borg and has been open sourced in 2014. [@Lardinois] Kubernetes has been designed to host Microservices as containers and ensures in its design all of the 12 factors to be met.

 In general, Kubernetes is a management platform.
 It enables an automated deployment, scaling, and management of containers within a cluster of nodes.
 Thereby a cluster consists of at least one master node and any number of worker nodes.
 Figure \ref{fig:kubernetes_services} shows the different services owned by master and worker nodes.